mohanmohadikar/Raksha/README.md

 </p>

+## WHY AN MOBILE APP?

+#### In today's world, people using smart phones have increased rapidly and hence, a smart phone can be used efficiently for personal security or various other protection purposes.

+## WHY TO USE THIS APP ?

+#### The name of the application is “Raksha”.
+An individual equipped with the app will never feel alone and unsafe whenever they set out of their homes.

+#### Whenever an individual feels insecure, this app can be activated by a single click.

+#### A single click on this app identifies the location of the user through GPS and sends a message containing the location to the registered contacts and also a call to the first "112" which is an emergency number to help the one in a dangerous situation.

+#### The app sends the message to the registered contacts.

+#### We added an feature in it for the people WHO CAN'T SPEAK.
+It starts shouting for help from surroundings.

+#### If user wants to notify their dear ones about their location apart from SMS, they can share it through many different platforms(eg. WhatsApp , Instagram, Facebook, Email, etc) in a SINGLE CLICK.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.